ready-steady/statistics/correlation/README.md

 # Correlation

-The package provides functions for working with correlation coefficients and correlation matrices.
+The package provides tools for working with correlation coefficients and correlation matrices.

 ## [Documentation][doc]